Kumarj67/NodeJS_Basic_Beigning-of-Course/README.md

 # NodeJS_Basic_Beigning-of-Course
-Command used in Terminals are: node index.js node index.js 1 2
+Command used in Terminals are:
+1.node index.js

+2.node index.js 1 2